seabiscuit-iv/CUDA-Path-Tracer/README.md

 In order to defend against this, we can use a default case, where if the split point is in the top or bottom 15% of the range, we default to using a midpoint split.
 This is a quick and dirty solution to this problem, but it provides a good enough result for this project's needs.
 We can compute a midpoint split on our axis by performing a partition about the $\frac{n}{2}$th statistic.

-This will guarantee that our tree height is no more than $\log _\frac{1}{1 - 0.15} n$, or $\log _{1.76} n$.
-For 2.5M triangles, this means our tree height is guarateed to be no more than 27.
+This will guarantee that our tree height is no more than $\log _\frac{1}{1 - 0.15} n$, or $\log _{1.176} n$.
+For 2.5M triangles, this means our tree height is guarateed to be no more than 100.
 This is extremely important, because it allows us to create a constant-sized stack class (`src/stack.cu`) that will be stored in VPGRs rather than some paged memory module, creating noticeable performance gains.

+## Rendering Pipeline Improvements

+This project implements several optimizations to improve GPU path tracing throughput and memory coherence.
+Two key techniques help minimize warp divergence and balance computational load across threads.

+### Terminated Path Partitioning

+In a naive path tracer, all path segments are processed each iteration, even those that have already terminated (e.g., after hitting a light or not intersecting anything).
+This wastes GPU lanes and reduces overall efficiency.

+**Terminated path partitioning** uses a parallel compaction step via Thrust to partition all active rays to appear before our dead rays in our path data structure.
+This allows us to reduce the number of blocks we push to the work queue each bounce iteration.
+This ensures that subsequent kernel launches only operate on active rays, improving occupancy and reducing divergence.

+### Material Sorting

+When shading, different materials (Lambertian, Specular, Cook-Torrance, etc.) often follow distinct code paths, which can cause warp divergence in CUDA. **Material Sorting** groups path segments by their material type before shading, so threads within a warp execute similar instructions.